salilab/IHMValidation/README.md

 - `src`  relevant source code for execution

-- `static`  relevant css/js files for flaskapp
+- `static`  relevant css, js files for static and dynamic HTML reports along with output files from validation [htmls,images,pdfs,json,results,supplementary]

-- `templates`  all HTML templates for HTML and PDF reports
+- `templates`  all HTML templates for static HTML reports, PDF files and supplementary table

+- `templates_for_flask`  all HTML templates for dynamic HTML reports

 - `tests`  tests for classes

+- `example_sas`  example script to create validation reports for SAS data

+- `example_imp_models`  example script to create validation reports for IMP models

-- `example`  example script to create PDF files
+- `example_summary_table`  example script to create validation reports for summary table

 ## List of classes:

 - `WriteReport`  class to write dictionary for jinja2, HTML and PDF outputs

-- `plots`  plots from analysis
+- `plots`  quality at glance plots from all different analysis

 - `get_excluded_volume` class to calculate excluded volume and other relevant statistics